Frontend-Layers/frontend-toolchain/README.md

 - [Open Trivia Database](https://opentdb.com/) – A free API for trivia questions and answers, allowing you to integrate fun and engaging quizzes into your applications.
 - [Random User Generator](https://randomuser.me/) – A tool for generating random user data, perfect for testing or populating sample user profiles.
-- [Chuck Norris Jokes API](https://api.chucknorris.io/) – An API that provides random Chuck Norris jokes, a fun addition to any project.

 ## Docs